 Introduction to Printmaking Series - Spring 2020

 This series of classes offers an overview of printmaking in its various forms.
 It offers to beginning printmakers and any curious artist a sampling of some of the most common printmaking techniques.
 Instructors will offer a succinct and complete introduction to each process in a totally hands-on workshop.
 NO EXPERIENCE NECESSARY!
-This is a great opportunity for artists in other areas to try their hand at this fabulous versatile art form.

 Date: January 25, 10am - 4pm (with a lunch break)